skule/bylaws/bylaw-1.md

 1. A Member of the Board of Directors shall adhere to a standard of conduct that includes the following:
    1. A Member of the Board of Directors shall not be absent from more than two (2) regular meetings of the Board of Directors without regrets over the course of their term.
    1. A Member of the Board of Directors shall not be absent from more than three (3) regular meetings of the Board of Directors over the course of their term.
-1. If a Member of the Board of Directors breaches the standard of conduct outlined in section 4.11.2, the Speaker shall submit a motion at the next regular meeting of the Board of Directors following the breach of conduct to call a General Meeting for the purpose of recalling the Member in question.
+1. If a Member of the Board of Directors breaches the standard of conduct outlined in section 4.11.2, the Speaker shall submit a motion at the next monthly meeting of the Board of Directors following the breach of conduct to call a General Meeting for the purpose of recalling the Member in question.
 The Member in question will have the opportunity to defend their breach of conduct at the meeting of the Board of Directors in which the motion is submitted by the Speaker.
 1. A Member of the Board of Directors’ failure to meet the standard of conduct outlined in section 4.11.2 may be neglected if the Member of the Board of Directors’ circumstances are proven to be extraneous or due to other factors, at the discretion of the Speaker.
    1. The Speaker shall inform the Board of Directors any time a failure to meet the standard of conduct is neglected.
    1. A Member of the Board of Directors may request additional information from the Speaker about the Speaker’s decision to neglect a failure to meet the standard of conduct.